kylescudder/vscodetodo/README.md

 - Uncomplete notes for up to an hour, for when you get ahead of yourself, or misclick.

+## See your to dos in an organised list!
 ![a to do list](https://imgur.com/7Talpdc.png)

-Now with categories!
+## Now with categories!

 ![categories](https://imgur.com/OMvFY7B.png)

-Completed to dos are striked through for an hour before being removed.
+## Completed to dos are striked through for an hour before being removed.

 ![grouped by categories](https://i.imgur.com/NUZ07Bd.png)

-Words of encouragement!
+## Words of encouragement!

 ![words of encouragement](https://i.imgur.com/KZ2gGO2.png)